imoscovitz/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

+ls -p: Really useful to distinguish directories
+ls -d: I imagine this could come in handy when trying to navigate using cd
+ls -r
+ls -u
 ls -R: Because it was hilarious when I used it on my root

 ---